MasterKale/django-brunch-ts-scss/README.md

 > NOTE: There's a **Windows-specific** build script - run `npm run build-win` instead

-Other than that you're free to structure your `.ts` and `.s[ac]ss` files within your app as you please.
+Other than that you're free to structure your `.ts` and `.scss` files within your app as you please.

 ### Calling a TypeScript module from within a template